kevinzweerink/linelocker/README.md

 ==========

 Connect with other slackliners, find spots, share equipment.
-Created by Kevin Zweerink && Brannon Dorsey
+Created by Kevin Zweerink && Brannon Dorsey.